 If your relative is considering moving to a residential care home or a nursing home, the first step is to obtain needs assessment from the social services department of your local authority.
 Even if your relative plans to arrange, or pay for, a care home themselves, a needs assessment is very important as it provides a professional assessment of the type of care and support needed.
 This will help your relative choose a care home best suited to their needs.
 It can also make you aware of other care services available in your area that you might not have considered before.

-All four countries in the United Kingdom and the Channel Islands each have their own regulatory body responsible for keeping a register of care homes, retirement facililites, home care services, thus ensuring they meet national standards.
+All four countries in the United Kingdom and the Channel Islands each have their own regulatory body responsible for keeping a register of all care providers, thus ensuring they meet national standards.

 1. England: Care Quality Commission

 2. Northern Ireland: Regulation & Quality Improvement Authority

 3. Scotland: Care Inspectorate